 Figure 3: Close-up image of angular cut.

-Section 3: How to cut angles on table saw.
+Section 3: How to cut angles on a table saw.

 The following are the three major steps for cutting angles on the table saw:

 Fetch the wood and make sure all your tools are close by to avoid clumsiness.
 You will come close to the saw blade as you prepare, so always keep the saw turned off and unplugged.

 Measure and mark out the beginning and end of the cut: